 For some reason, you’re out there searching for “Algerian love phrases”.
 No need to explain – I suppose you have good and specific reasons for that.
-Google hasn’t been very forthcoming for those looking for that kind of things up until now, but I’ve got your back my friend.
+Google hasn’t been very forthcoming for those looking for that kind of thing up until now, but I’ve got your back, my friend.

 I’m in no way fluent in Derja, or Algerian Arabic as some people call it, but I asked around a little, so I could help you out.
 You can thank me later!

 If you’re interested in more general words and phrases in Algerian, go check my collection where I’ve got several hundred (with audio).